Ixxy-Open-Source/contracts/agreements/govpress.md

 7. ### Time allowance

-    1.  dxw's initial fee for Fully Managed support is calculated from the Time Allowance, which is based on our assessment of your website's likely support requirements, as stated in the proposal.

     2.  dxw will track time spent providing the services specified in this contract in sufficient detail to be able to provide an approximation